r8vnhill/keen/DevDocs/CHATGPT_RULES.md

 When modifying code, you should ALWAYS preserve any comments that start with `///` to maintain the original intent of the code, while adding your own comments to explain any changes.

-### 4. Region Annotation Formatting for Code Grouping

-When grouping code into regions, use the syntax `// region : -== REGION NAME ==- :` to mark the beginning of a region and `// endregion REGION NAME` to mark the end of a region.
-Note that the region name should be in **ALL CAPS** and that there are spaces around the ``:``.

 ### 5. Preferred Use of @property Tag for Documenting Public Variables

 When documenting classes, prefer using the `@property` tag for public variables instead of